CodeWithAloha/docs/hosting/README.md

 ## Operational Details
 - Editing the [Meetup](https://www.meetup.com/code-with-aloha/) event
 - Scheduling the venue
-- Reimbursement for food and drinks
+- Reimbursement for food and drinks (budget of $100 per meeting)